flowa/amadae-hawk-dove-binary-model/README.md

 This command will run simulation 100 times for 200 agents with 250 rounds with 15 different configuration (for each 3 red agent for each 5 NMSE setup).

-Each file will be saved to output folder.
+The results are written to output folder in JSON-format.

 ### 3.2.
 Convert results into single CSV file